tic-top/Hybrid-Image-Compression-model-with-Transformer-and-CNN/README.md

 ## Overview
-Pytorch code of ece4880project, Hybrid Image Compression model with Transformer and CNN.
+Pytorch code of ECE4880 project, Hybrid Image Compression model with Transformer and CNN.

 ## Content